geoportti/example_taito_howto/README.md

 The job is sent into the queue of Taito by a another script called the [batch job](https://github.com/geoportti/example_taito_howto/blob/master/LakeRun.job.txt).
 Batch Job tells the queue for example system how many jobs is requested and what is the estimated running time of the script.
 In batch job it is essential that we load the required modules and activate the virtual environment.
-Save the batch job into your working directory on Taito
+Save the batch job into your working directory on Taito.

 ### 4. Submit the job into the queue